The Eastside Eagles and Alcovy Tigers begin the second round of the Georgia High School Association softball state playoffs today.

 The Eagles reached the second round after defeating No. 2 Redan 11-3 and 10-2 in consecutive games.

-Eastside earned the No. 3 seed in Region 8-AAAA after defeating Lumpkin County 8-0 in its final game of the region tournament.
+Eastside earned the No. 3 seed in Region 8-AAAA after defeating Lumpkin County 8-0 in their final game of the region tournament.

 Eastside head coach Jason Stokes said that "fun" has been the focus of the Eagles this postseason.